Home detox from drugs or alcohol can be an appealing option for addicts who don’t want to commit the time and money to an actual rehab treatment plan.

-Dehydration, as well as the electrolyte imbalance that can happen as a result, can lead to lowered blood pressure and kidney failure, among other conditions.
+Dehydration, as well as the electrolyte imbalance that can happen, as a result, can lead to lowered blood pressure and kidney failure, among other conditions.

 - Arrhythmia & Cardiac Events – Detoxes from drugs and alcohol often impact the way the body regulates autonomic functions like respiration and heart rate.
-And in the flurry of activity, your heart rate can actually become abnormal, a condition technically known as an arrhythmia.
+And in the flurry of activity, your heart rate can actually become abnormal, a condition is technically known as an arrhythmia.
 While not all arrhythmias lead to deadly complications, some do.

 The irregular heartbeat can make it hard for certain organs to get the blood they need to function properly.
 And as a result, some people experiencing an arrhythmia may suffer a stroke or complete heart failure.